Rational homotopy type and computability: Computing

-makes the diagram \eqref{H:xr} commute. \end{enumerate} The first step is done by determining the order of the $k$-invariant $k_{n+1} \in H^{n+2}(Y_n;\pi_{n+1}(Y))$.
+makes the diagram \eqref{H:xr} commute up to homotopy. \end{enumerate} The first step is done by determining the order of the $k$-invariant $k_n \in H^{n+1}(Y_{n-1};\pi_n(Y))$.
 If this order is infinite, then $Y$ is not rationally a product of Eilenberg--MacLane spaces, and the algorithm returns failure.
-Otherwise we compute $q_0$ by trying various multiples of the order.
+Otherwise $q_0$ is guaranteed to exist, and we can compute it by iterating over multiples of the order until we find one that works.

-The rest of the steps are guaranteed to succeed for some value of $q_i$, and each of the conditions can be checked using the operations of Theorem \ref{blocks}, so this part can be completed by iterating over all possible values until we find one that works.
+The rest of the steps are guaranteed to succeed for some value of $q_i$, and each of the conditions can be checked using the operations of Theorem \ref{blocks}, so this part can also be completed by iterating over all possible values until we find one that works.